wiredtiger/testy/README.md

   ```

 ## Using `fab workload`
 The workload function has three options: upload, list and describe.
 If no option is given it will return the current workload.
-Up to three options can be given at a time in any order but they will be executed in the order of (1) upload, (2) list, and (3) describe.
+Up to three options can be given at a time in any order but they will be executed in the order of (1) `upload`, (2) `list`, and (3) `describe`.
 If one option fails, an error message will be printed and the other options will continue to execute.

   ```
   fab -H user@host workload [--upload=new_workload_name.zip] [--list] [--describe=existing_workload_name]

-  # This will return the current workloads.
+  # This will return the current workload.
   fab -H user@host workload
   ```

 - The `workload --upload` requires one argument, the compressed workload folder.
-The function will upload a workload from your local network to the remote testy server.
-You will need an archive containing a `workload` directory with a workload interface file ({workload}.sh), and any other files needed to run the workload.
+The function will upload a workload from your local machine to the remote testy server.
+You will need an archive containing a `workload` directory with a workload interface file `{workload}.sh`, and any other files needed to run the workload.
 The `workload` directory and workload interface file are required to share the same name to operate.
 Testy can extract most compressed file types.
-This will extract the files in the framework's '/workloads' directory, inside a folder named after the workload.
+This will extract the files in the framework's 'workloads' directory, inside a folder named after the workload.
 The function will print an error message on failure, and delete any traces of the failed upload from the remote server.
   ```
   fab -H user@host workload --upload=<workload.zip>
   ```